-A380: last of the superjumbos handed to new owner
+A380: Last of the superjumbos handed to new owner

 Shopping

-The final A380 to leave Airbus' production line has been handed to its new owner.
+Emirates has taken ownership of the final A380 to be built.
 What does the future hold for the plane?

 More in www.bbc.co.uk